 By KERRY MITCHELL BROWN

-Dr. Kerry Mitchell Brown is the founder and CEO of KMB and an equity strategist and cultural architect.
+Dr. Kerry Mitchell Brown is the founder and principal of KMB.
+She is an equity strategist and cultural architect.
 Her background in organizational development and social justice advocacy is the foundation for her work with individuals, organizations and corporations.
-Brown has specialized expertise in evaluating and executing holistic cultural change in organizations focused on realizing sustainable transformation through strategic interventions.